-How OpenText can help businesses prepare for the future customer experiences

-OpenText is a global provider of Information Management (IM) software, offering market-leading customer communications, digital experience, content management, and business automation solutions.
+People enjoy browsing and shopping on social media because While social media shopping is popular today, few organizations are properly prepared for its projected expansion How OpenText can help businesses fuel a Total Experience (TX) future OpenText is a global provider of Information Management (IM) software, offering market-leading customer communications, digital experience, content management, and business automation solutions.
 The company is headquartered in Canada and has offices and customers in every major market in the world.
-OpenText TM ExstreamTM, the vendor's flagship CCM offering, is a high-fidelity composition platform used by enterprises across the world to produce high-volume print and digital customer communications based on batch, on-demand, and interactive processes.
+OpenText TM ExstreamTM is a leading customer communications and experience management platform used by companies around the world to product high-volume digital and print communications.

 In 2022, OpenText saw a converging need for personalization that cuts across its CCM and Digital Experience portfolio.
 This shift to customer data platforms and audience managers for holistic customer tracking presents an opportunity for OpenText to provide a platform that not only optimizes and orchestrates digital experiences at scale, but also shares the underlying personalization and data engine with Exstream to power meaningful, highly personalized customer communications and experiences designed to boost conversion rates.
-To that end, OpenText launched a new initiative designed to directly address consumer demand for superior communications in six key areas.
+OpenText also recognizes the inextricable link between employee experience and customer experience.
+To that end, OpenText launched its Total Experience blueprint - led by OpenText Experience Cloud - to help organizations advance their TX strategies.
+OpenText defines Total Experience as a discipline combining customer, employee, and operational experience to achieve satisfaction for both customers and employees while driving business growth.